Nina Kuo

 Nina Kuo (郭麗娜) is an Asian American painter, photographer, sculptor, author, video artist and activist who lives and works in New York City.
 Her work examines the role of women, feminism and identity in Asian-American art.
 Kuo has worked in partnership with the artist Lorin Roser.
 Kuo has been described as being a pioneer of AAPI and Chinese American art and culture.

 Kuo grew up in Buffalo, New York, the daughter of abstract painter James K.Y.
 Kuo.
 She received a Bachelor of Science degree from State University College At Buffalo.

 After moving to New York City, Kuo became part of the CETA-funded Cultural Council Foundation Artists Project.
 She worked in activist art communities such as Basement Workshop and as the first resident artist at the Asian American Arts Centre building registries through interviews and curation.
 Kuo was part of the Godzilla Asian American Arts Network.
 She went to China and met her grandmother who she photographed and referenced in later photographic books and exhibits.
 She was part of the 1990 Clocktower exhibition at MpMA PS1 in a show against racial prejudice, and her mural Politeness in Poverty of 1988 was installed in the Broadway Lafayette subway station in New York City.

 In 1991, Kuo's photographs of the Brooklyn West Indian Day parade were selected by Thelma Golden for a group show at the Wunsch Arts Center.
 She was included by Marcia Tucker in the Bad Girls (art exhibition) at The New Museum in 1994.
 Her photo work was included by Lucy Lippard in The Lure of the Local: Senses of Place in a Multicentered Society following a residency at Museum of Chinese in America.
 In 1999 Kuo exhibited her Chi Pao (Chinese Banner Dresses) at the Center for Photography at Woodstock that addressed gender stereotypes prevalent in Chinatown.

+Kuo's was part of the Godzilla Asian American Arts Network where she showed and exhibited various types of paintings which showcased her experiences as an artist living in New York City.
+With "an interdisciplinary approach, her work confronts feminist perspectives and confronts racism."
+She continues to experiment with different media and art forms, combining painting and collage work.
+Her paintings and influences are taken from early Abstract Expressionist forms and colligraphic sources, arranged in mental colorized fields.